alaaddingh/recipe-daddy/README.md

 This website gives you a break on finding the recipe for the night.
 You upload a photo of your fridge and get a list of recipes that you can make in return.
 Or alternatively, you can search and pick your ingredients.

 # 🧗🏽‍♂️ Challenges
-* **Language learning** - We only know a little bit about JavaScript and resorted to having AI teach us the best paths forward.
+* **Language learning** - We only know a little bit about JavaScript and resorted to having AI teach us the best paths forward when it came to React.
 * **File formatting** - we don’t know what we don’t know.
 We’re making our best judgements for how to properly nest the components and how to handle the css/react.
 If you have any better suggestions please open an issue.

 # 📦 Installation guide